Moodybleu/A-Mile-In-Her-Mind/README.md

-# Project 2: A Mile In My Mind
+# Project 2: A Mile In Her Mind

 ## Project idea and description